-If you are of professorial or lecturer rank with at least a half-time appointment, you are a member of the Faculty Assembly.
+If you hold a professorial (excluding adjunct, emeritus, or visiting), lecturer, or instructor rank with at least a half-time appointment and are appointed to a school, college, or designated academic unit, you are a member of the Faculty Assembly.
 The Faculty Assembly meets at least twice during the academic year.

 The Faculty Council is the representative body of the Faculty Assembly at Boston University.
-The Faculty Council members are members of the Faculty Assembly who are elected to represent their individual school or college, either as a representative or as an alternate.
+The Faculty Council members are members of the Faculty Assembly who are elected to represent their individual school, college, or academic unit, either as a representative or as an alternate.
 Each school or college is responsible for holding its own election for representatives and alternates.

-As a Representative on the Faculty Council, you also are automatically a member of the University Council, which is comprised of the President, the Provosts, the deans, the vice presidents, and senior administrators.
+Representatives on the Faculty Council, also serve on member of the University Council, which is comprised of the President, the Provosts, the deans, and the academic associate provosts.
 Subsets of certain Faculty Council Committees also serve with administrators on University Council Committees, where the substantive topics of the University Council are formulated.
-Faculty probably have their greatest input to important University-wide policy in this setting.

 The Faculty Council meets once per month during the academic year, usually on the first Tuesday of the month from 3:30-5:00 p.m.